josteph/website/docs/esbuild-exploration.md

 ## Conclusion

 It is not easy to fully migrate from existing build tools, there are also many unexplained limitations or edge cases of esbuild in this blog.
 Although, you may find several testimonies about the significant speed improvements [here](https://github.com/privatenumber/esbuild-loader/issues/13).

+If you previously relied on babel to help optimize your app, this could be a challenge for migrating your existing app.
+For example you might have been using **babel-plugin-lodash** to help your lodash imports to be cherry-picked.
+Then you might need to recheck your app vendor's size.
+But here is the [esbuild plugin](https://github.com/josteph/esbuild-plugin-lodash) to help you get similar behaviour.

 If you are not convinced yet, just give it a try 😉